ibanez-comvex/digima-design-system/docs/components/containers.md

 #### 5. Sections (optional)

-Some activities can contain addition information like a recording or a call outcome for call activities.
+Some activities can contain additional information like a recording or a call outcome for call activities.
 Each information should be display in a separate section and should stack on top of each other.
 {% include images.html name="element-card-sections" invisionID="368524804" %}